 Jake Moss started on the mound for the Red and Blue and recorded five strikeouts in 6.0 innings of work, while allowing only five hits and one run.

-How It Happened
+How It Happened (Game 1)

 Moss retired the Retrievers' first three batters to get Saturday's action underway.
-Eddie Sargent started on the bump for UMBC, and he gave up a hit to co-captain
+Eddie Sargent started on the bump for UMBC, and he gave up a hit to Penn co-captain

-Jarrett Pokrovsky, before getting out of the inning by striking out
+Jarrett Pokrovsky before getting out of the inning by striking out

 Nick Spaventa.